wormhole-foundation/wormhole/whitepapers/0007_killswitch.md

 ## Overview

-The shutdown functionality aims to extend exisiting smart contracts that enable Token and NFT bridge to respond to a set of votes from the Wormhole Security Counsel (a subset of the 19 Guardians) that would enable/disable send and receive functionality during an existential threat scenario at a speed greater than could be acheived with a 2/3+ majority vote from the full guardian set of 19.
+The shutdown functionality aims to extend existing smart contracts that enable Token and NFT bridge to respond to a smaller set of Guardian votes (eg. 5 instead of 13) that would enable/disable send and receive functionality during an existential threat scenario at a speed greater than could be achieved with a 2/3+ majority vote from the full guardian set of 19.

-During an existential threat scenario where a member of the security counsel believes there is a need to disable send/receive transactions on the Token/NFT Bridge they would send a message to the relevant smart contract(s) to indicate their vote to disable send/receive transactions.
-Once these bridge smart contracts receive a majority of security guardian votes to shutdown the disabling of send/receive becomes effective.
-If concensus votes falls out of majority, send/receive functionality would be restored.
+During an existential threat scenario where any Guardian believes there is a need to disable send/receive transactions on the Token/NFT Bridge they would send a message to the relevant smart contract(s) to indicate their vote to disable send/receive transactions.
+Once these bridge smart contracts receive a set of votes (eg 5 votes) to shut down then the contract will no longer perform transactions.
+Similarly, if the guardian votes lose a majority (eg less than 5) the contract will begin processing transactions again allowing for shorter downtime windows.

-## Detailed Design (Option 1)
+## Design Expectations

-Each smart contract must implement the following 3 storage components:

-* `nonce`: an `int` that increments for each signer to guard against replay attacks
-* `signers`: a `list` of public keys from the security guardians who are authorized to vote
-* `votes`: a `list` of security guardian votes as signers + bools (true = up, false = down)
+Contracts will only ever trust the Guardians to perform shutdown votes.

+There will be a `votes` structure on each contract, this structure will retain the votes of any guardians who wishes to shutdown.
+Each vote should contain `SignatureID` of the Guardian who voted to shutdown.
+Guardians will be able to submit their shutdown vote or revoke it at any time without a Govenernance ceremony.  `votes` should be a set of Guardian votes and should only contain one vote status per Guardian, such that a single Guardian cannot vote more than once.

+A Guardian would send a `signed_message` to the `shutdown` function, which would need to include the following:
+- A rolling uint32 `nonce` to prevent replay attacks
+- A bool `vote` to indicate intent to halt transactions

+The `shutdown` function would need to perform the following:
+* Receive the `signed_message`
+* Verify that the `signatureID` is a valid Guardian
+* Verify that the signed `nonce` is equal to the current `nonce`
+* Set `vote` for `signatureID` within `votes` structure
+* Increment `nonce` by 1 (this serves as replay detection)

-For each send/receive capability for a token/nft bridge contract, it must implement a check against votes to ensure a majority up vote to enable/disable transactions.
+For each send/receive capability for a token/nft bridge, it must consult the `votes` structure to determine whether transactions can flow.
+If there are a certian number of votes to shutdown in `votes` transactions must be halted.

-To initiate a vote, each security guardian must retrieve the current `nonce` and send a `signed message` that includes the `nonce` and their `vote`.
-Once a `vote` is placed, it increments the nonce by 1.
-Any implementation must check the `signed message` and make sure it matches the existing `nonce`  and is a valid signer before registering a vote.

-Each smart contract must implement one function:

-* `shutdown`: a function that accepts `signed_message` which includes `nonce` and `vote` from a given signer.
-This method will validate the signer ID is in `signers` and the `nonce` is valid (to prevent replay attacks) before adding the `vote` (true = down, false = up) for that signer and incrementing the nonce.
+If at any point there was an abuse of this shutdown capability causing a transaction denial of service, the expected recourse would be that the Guardians would perform a governance ceremony and upgrade the contracts to patch the contracts directly.
+This would be slow, but it is effectively the same speed in concept to what an effective shutdown behavior would look like if the shutdown feature did not exist.

 ### Pros

-* Eliminates the burden of binding shutdown actions from a specific wallet
-* Normal governance can be used to update signers as the security gaurdians change
+* Allows any subset of N (eg. 5) Guardians to stop value transfer in the face of an existential threat.
+* Adds a layer of maintenance safety when Guardians need to publicize an upgrade, obtain governance, and upgrade contracts.
 ### Cons

-* Will require some CLI tooling or manual steps for a signer to obtain the current nonce before signing a message to ensure speed
+* Will require CLI tooling or manual steps for a signer to obtain the current nonce before signing a message to ensure speed
 * If for some reason the nonce rolls over and becomes non-unique, it could be succeptable to replay attacks that the nonce aims to solve for
 * Will require each signer to wait until the next block before signing

-## Detailed Design (Option 2)

-Each smart contract must implement the following 3 storage components:

-* `wallets`: a `list` of wallets for which we will receive signed votes from
-* `signers`: a `list` keys of security guardians within the security counsel who are authorized to vote
-* `votes`: a `list` of security guardian votes as signers + bools (true = up, false = down)

-For each send/receive capability for a token/nft bridge contract, it must implement a check against votes to ensure a majority up vote to enable/disable transactions.

-Each smart contract must implment one function:

-* `shutdown`: a function that accepts `signed_message` which includes `vote` from a given signer.
-This method will validate the `signer` and the `wallet` are in `signers` and `wallets` before adding the `vote` (true = down, false = up) for that signer.

-### Pros

-* Less complexity and thus less potential for abuse when compared to option 1
-* Normal governance can be used to update signers as the security gaurdians change

-### Cons

-* Security Guardians would be limited from sending a `vote` from a single wallet.
-Alternatively, if an implementation didn't bind wallets and signers 1:1, a single guardian could send `signed message` on another security guardians behalf if that guardian couldn't use their wallet.

-## Detailed Design (Option N)

-If you have other proposals, please add them here or suggest them via the PR.